 Cooling System and Engine Power Loss

 Overheating engines often experience reduced power output.
 Many modern Cummins engines automatically reduce power when temperatures exceed safe limits.
+Even before that happens, combustion and airflow efficiency begin changing as temperature rises.
+The engine may feel flat, heavy, smoky, or unable to maintain normal vessel speed.

 Fuel System Interaction With Engine Temperature